 Foraging and the law as it applies to England and Wales (as far as I can comprehend…)

-The legality of foraging is often a grey area, because as we know, thousands upon thousands of acts of parliament legislate against our activities in most spheres of our existence under the present rule of statute law.
+The question of foraging and the law is often a grey area.
+As we know, thousands upon thousands of acts of parliament legislate against our activities in most spheres of our existence under the present rule of statute law.
 For people collecting wild plants, the legal position is in practice further complicated due to the nature of private land ownerships and the question of permission.

 Aside from the Theft Act 1978, there are two other specific pieces of legislation which affect people who visit and enjoy our countryside.
 These are the Countryside and rights of way Act 2000 (CROW) and the Wildlife and Countryside Act 1981 (WCA) http://jncc.defra.gov.uk/page-1377